 Now if we are talking about a promiscuous, crazy lifestyle there are a couple of things we need to take into consideration.

 Number 2: why is it that this is so highlighted in the LGBT community?
 Well, first because that is what is most visible.
 Modesty is not visible.
-Because modest LGBTQ people just as modest straight people are not as visible, but unlike they’re straight counterpart, modest LGBT people are even less visible because they tend to be very private about their lives.
+Because modest LGBTQ people just as modest straight people are not as visible, but unlike their straight counterparts, modest LGBT people are even less visible because they tend to be very private about their lives.

 There is however, a study done by the San Francisco State University in which they researched the incidence of risky behaviors such as suicide attempts, depression, drug consumption, and HIV infection in the LGBT community.
 This study found that there is one thing that is directly correlated with a higher incidence of these behavior: family rejection.
 LGBT people who experience high levels of family rejection (and by extension, of societal rejection) are more than 8 times as likely to have attempted suicide, nearly 6 times as likely to report high levels of depression, more than 3 times as likely to use illegal drugs, and more than 3 times as likely to be at high risk for HIV and sexually transmitted diseases; than those LGBT people who experience low levels of family rejection. ( You can find a link to this study in the “Resources” section).